Ante Starčević: Life

-Starčević was born in the village of Veliki Žitnik near Gospić, a small town in the Military Frontier within the Austrian Empire, to a Croat Catholic father Jakov and Serb Orthodox mother Milica.
-Starčević's formative years were influenced by his uncle Šime Starčević, a Catholic priest with strong Illyrian sympathies who supported the brief Napoleonic occupation of Dalmatia and compiled an Illyrian-French dictionary.
-From the age of thirteen to sixteen, his educational foundation was formed by Sime's teachings, including Latin and the Shtokavian Croatian dialect.
+Starčević was born in the village of Veliki Žitnik near Gospić, a small town in the Military Frontier within the Austrian Empire, to a Catholic Croat father Jakov and Orthodox Serb mother Milica.
+Starčević's formative years were influenced by his uncle Šime Starčević, a Catholic priest with strong Illyrian sympathies who supported the brief Napoleonic occupation of Dalmatia and compiled an Illyrian–French dictionary.
+From the age of thirteen to sixteen, his educational foundation was formed by Šime's teachings, including Latin and the Shtokavian Croatian dialect.

 In 1845, he graduated from Classical Gymnasium in Zagreb.
 He then briefly continued his studies at the seminary in Senj, but soon moved to Pest in 1845 to attend a Roman Catholic theological seminary, graduating in 1846.
 Upon his graduation Starčević returned to Croatia and continued studying theology in Senj.
 Rather than becoming a priest, he decided to engage in secular pursuits and started working at Ladislav Šram's law firm in Zagreb.
 He then tried to get an academic post with the University of Zagreb but was unsuccessful, so he remained in Šram's office until 1861 when he was appointed chief notary of Fiume County.
 That same year, he was elected to the Croatian Parliament as the representative of Fiume and founded the original Croatian Party of Rights with Eugen Kvaternik.
 He was also a member of the committee of Matica ilirska, a Croatian cultural society connected with the Illyrian movement, in the Historical Society and in the editorial board of Neven, a literary magazine.
 Starčević would be reelected to the parliament in 1865, 1871, and from 1878 until his death.